szzbj720/MoonMail/README.md

 It gave me a chance to practice iOS development, Firebase, real-time data, image uploads, and security rules, but it also pushed me to think more about product design.
 I had to ask what kind of interactions would actually help two people feel closer, instead of only thinking about what features I could add.

-This project helped me grow as a mobile developer because I worked on both the technical structure and the user experience behind the app.
+This project helped me grow not only as a mobile developer, but also as someone interested in product development.
+Building MoonMail required me to think about user emotions, feature prioritization, onboarding, and long-term engagement in addition to the technical implementation.
+It reinforced my interest in building products that solve real problems while creating experiences people genuinely enjoy using.
 ---

 ## Author